google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 intent.launchUrl(Activity.this, Uri.parse("http://www.google.com"));
 ```

-Whitelisted headers can always be attached to custom tabs CORS requests.
+We can always attach whitelisted headers to custom tabs CORS requests.
 However, Chrome filters
 non-whitelisted headers by default.
 Although other browsers may have different behaviour,
 developers should expect non-whitelisted headers to be blocked in general.